 A module is a specific and discrete learning segment that leads to the understanding of a given topic.
 Modules will be assigned by topic on Canvas.
-Modules include all assignments and tasks that will be completed for a particular topic and are to be completed within the dates specified on the syllabus (schedule is below and online).
-All modules will include the following tasks to complete: 1) Discussion; 2) Listening to lectures; 3) Module Activity.
+Modules include all assignments and tasks that will be completed for a particular topic and are to be completed within the dates specified on the syllabus (schedule is below and on Canvas).
+Every topic will include the following tasks to complete: 1.)
+Reading the assigned chapter for each module in the textbook for the course (see top of the home page for links to the chapter reading); 2.)
+Listening to lectures; 3.)
+Completing the Module Activity.
 In addition, it's possible you will also have a documentary to watch.
 For instructions on how to complete the above tasks, please read the instructions for each task below.